State continuity of the Baltic states: International reactions to the restoration of Baltic independence

-International organisations
+International organizations

 The European Communities welcomed the restoration of the sovereignty and independence on 27 August 1991.
 The Soviet Union recognised the Baltic independence on 6 September 1991.
 The Conference for Security and Co-operation in Europe admitted the Baltic states as new members on 10 September 1991.

 The Parliamentary Assembly of the Council of Europe noted the Soviet Union violated the right of the Baltic people to self-determination.
 The acts of 1940 had resulted in occupation and illegal annexation.
 The Council also noted several member states reconfirmed the Baltic states recognition dating back to the 1920s, while other recognised them anew.

 Additionally the European Parliament, the European Court of Human Rights and the United Nations Human Rights Council, have declared the Baltic states were invaded, occupied and illegally incorporated into the Soviet Union under provisions of the 1939 Molotov–Ribbentrop Pact.

 The admission of Estonia, Latvia, and Lithuania to the United Nations took place in accordance with article four of the United Nations Charter.
 When the question of membership of the three sovereign countries was considered by the Security Council, the council made reference to the regained independence of the Baltic states.
 Initially, the amounts of three nations' membership contributions were calculated from the fees previously paid by the Soviet Union.
 After objections, the United Nations accepted the statements of the three Baltic member nations to the effect that they were not successor states of the Soviet Union.
 Estonia, Latvia, and Lithuania, all members of the former League of Nations were accepted to the United Nations as new members, due to the fact the League of Nations was not considered a legal predecessor of the United Nations.

 The Baltic states were members of the International Labour Organization since 1921.
 Its recognition was important in supporting the Baltic states in their claim to state continuity.
 The organisation accepted the three governments' claim to continue their previous membership, and accepted that the Baltic states continued to be bound by ILO conventions entered into prior to 1940.
 On that basis, the International Labour Organization considered the Baltic states had been readmitted, even though no formal decision determined it.